 (c) The member may request, as part of the appeal, a personal appearance before the board with counsel and/or a personal physician.
 The request for a personal appearance must be in writing and submitted to the board within fifteen days of the date on the notice of denial or termination.
 A personal appearance will not be granted unless additional evidence as required by this paragraph is received by the board within ninety days from the date on the notice of denial or termination.
 If a personal appearance is granted, the member will be notified in writing of the date and time.

-(d) "Additional evidence" means evidence that is current and pertinent to the illness or injury for which the disability was claimed and that has not been submitted before.
+(i) For appeals whose standard is whether the member is physically and mentally capable of performing the member's last assigned primary duty as an employee, "additional evidence" means evidence that is current and pertinent to the illness or injury for which the disability was claimed and that has not been submitted before.

 (3) All costs incidental to the appeal and/or personal appearance shall be at the expense of the member.